docker/docs/index.md

 * [**Support**](./support.md) Go here for information on getting support for DTR.

-Note: DTR requires that you use the Commercially Supported Docker Engine.
+Note: DTR requires that you use the commercially supported Docker Engine.